 - Icons on 2.78cm display may be hard for some users to see

-By contrast, Samsung’s Galaxy Fit 2 doesn’t have anywhere remotely near the features and capabilities of the flagship Galaxy Watch 3 – which should come as no surprise, as it’s almost a tenth the price.
-Instead, the Galaxy Fit 2 is positioned very much as a no-frills fitness tracker for those who aren’t looking for particularly advanced metrics (it offers movement tracking, sleep monitoring and sleep/REM tracking).
-And it happens to be a very good one too.
+By contrast, Samsung’s Galaxy Fit 2 doesn't have the features and capabilities of the flagship Samsung Galaxy Watch 4 – which should come as no surprise as it’s almost a tenth the price.
+Instead, the Galaxy Fit 2 is positioned as a no-frills fitness tracker for those who aren’t looking for particularly advanced metrics (it offers movement tracking, sleep monitoring and sleep/REM tracking).

-Samsung’s pedigree as one of the world’s leading tech brands is what really makes the Fit 2 shine: it boasts the easy-to-use UI, reliable features and crystal clear display that we’ve come to expect from the brand.
+Samsung’s pedigree as one of the world’s leading tech brands is what makes the Fit 2 shine: it boasts the easy-to-use UI, reliable features and crystal clear display that we’ve come to expect from the brand.
 We would have loved the option of a swappable strap – the Fit 2 is one moulded rubber band – but at the recently reduced price of £39, we know it’s a tall order.